Brexit & The Training Industry: What To Expect

 So, where are we at?

 The UK voted to leave the European Union all the way back in mid-2016.
-As of January 2020, the UK formally left the EU and is currently involved in a transition period (aka implementation period) that is fast approaching a fixed deadline this December.
+As of January 2020, the UK formally left the EU and has now completed the transition period as of December 2020.

-We're interested in uncovering precisely what's in store for the likes of training providers, higher education institutions and internal training teams following this transition period.
+We're interested in uncovering precisely what's in store for the likes of training providers, higher education institutions and internal training teams as we delve further in to 2021.

 We've been tracking the thoughts and feelings of training professionals on Brexit in our annual benchmark report for multiple years now.
 From the graph below, it's pretty evident that little is changing year-on-year in terms of how training professionals feel about Brexit.
-I think the key takeaway from the data below, is that as a deal edges closer, over half of training professionals still feel their training business will not be affected by our departure from the EU.
+Perhaps the key takeaway from the data below is that over half of training professionals still felt their training business would not be affected by our departure from the EU during 2019.

 Perhaps the most significant and likely occurrence to expect following the transition period is cautious behaviour from British consumers.
 Experienced most notably during the global financial crisis of 2008, cautious behaviour is our natural reaction as humans to uncertainty.

 While this is hard to quantify in terms of business impact, history suggests this behaviour often involves reduced spending, and, unfortunately, learning and development and training budgets are typically areas that are hit the hardest, often seen as discretionary.

 With Brexit thus far, however, we’ve seen a different story unfold.
 In a CIPD study from 2018, it was found that more than half of respondents (55%) said that leaving the EU has had no impact on their training & skills development investment, with just 20% saying it had caused them to reduce investment.